codaxxx/cs50_projects/readability/README.md

-This program evaluates the estimated grade level reading comprehension to understand this text.
+This program evaluates the estimated grade level reading comprehension needed to understand this text.